apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 ---

+## February 2025 - _Besties_ by Black Country, New Road

+I heard this song on the last few days of January but it has grown on me quite a bit throughout this month, and it's already one of my favourite new releases from this year I've heard so far.
+Yes it's quite different from their first two albums, but so what?
+It's still a a very fun song even if it's a bit more "polished" than their other stuff.
+The vibe is a lot happier especially compared to Ants From Up There, but I can still see the grand sounds and the bands just enjoying themselves all the same.
+Really looking forward to their album after hearing this single.

+Other shoutouts:

+- _Some Type of Skin_ by Aurora.
+Saw her live this month, and it was phenomenal.

+- _Flea_ by St Vincent.
+I can see why she won a Grammy this year.

+- _Real Life_ by The Marias.

+- _Tick Tock_ by Tom Misch.

+- _I Only Said_ by My Bloody Valentine.

+- _Here's Where The Story Ends_ by The Sundays.

+Quite a diverse list of songs I discovered this week.
+Here's to more months of music discovery this year.

+## January 2025 - _Belinda Says_ by Alvvays

+I have been listening to _Blue Rev_ a lot in January.
+It's definitely an album that has grown on me since I first listened to it.
+The album is just so tight instrumentally, and _Belinda Says_ itself is just such a burst of emotions.
+The guitar effects, the little key shift towards the end, the emotions from the vocals all blend together incredibly well.
+It has not been that long since I last had Alvvays on this list, but yeah, I have really been into the song this month so that has got to be my pick.

+Other shoutouts:

+- _Holy, Holy_ by Geordie Greep.
+Okay yeah, I haven't really gotten into much Black Midi.
+But after listening to enough BCNR and hearing about them online, I gave their music a go.
+It's a really chaotic sound, but somehow it really hits you melodically in an interesting way.
+Geordie's work is no different.
+The instrumentation is incredible with this one.
+The guy's melodies are so catchy, I can still hear the brass from _Holy, Holy_ in my head.
+The lyrics are a bit questionable but yeah, it's definitely a fun song.

+- _Pulldrone_ by Ethel Cain.
+I didn't expect to like the album so much, but something about its eerieness gets to me.
+The vibes makes it an uncomfortable listen, but in a good way.
+I didn't expect her to depart so much from her debut album (even if that's already quite off the mainstream sounds), but it's still quite an interesting listen.

+- _Drone:Nodrone_ by The Cure.
+Now this one I slept on.
+So many people highly rated this album in their year end lists, but I didn't think much of it until I really gave it a listen.
+Wow.
+This was _not_ what I was expecting from The Cure, based on the hits I have heard.
+I should really listen to their discography a bit more now.

 ## December 2024 - _Image_ by Magdalena Bay

 This has got to be up there as one of best albums in 2024, and definitely an album I discovered too late into the year.

 I have seen many people naming _Imaginal Disk_ as their AOTY in 2024 and I can totally see why this would be the case.
 It's an incredibly well written electropop album and I have gone back to it again and again even in the short time I have heard of it.
 The instrumentation itself is very fun and has a lot of things you can pick up on even in the subsequent listens. _Image_ in particular is one of my favourites from the album -- from the slight change of tempo at the intro, to the catchy chorus, and the sounds that makes you feel like zooming along some futuristic cityscape.
-It's an amazing record overall, and I am so glad I caught it even so late on.
+It's an amazing record overall, and I am so glad (yet a bit sad) I only caught it even so late on.

 Other shoutouts: